Deepwater Horizon Oil Platform Explosion and Response

-The oil rig Deepwater Horizon exploded about 50 miles off the Louisiana coast in the Gulf of Mexico, killing 11 workers and injuring 17 more.
+On April 20, 2010, the oil rig Deepwater Horizon exploded about 50 miles off the Louisiana coast in the Gulf of Mexico.
+The explosion killed 11 workers and injured 17 more.
 Two days later it sank in 5,000 feet of water.

 Gulf Oil Spill Legal Resource Center

-Seeger Weiss co-founded the BP Oil Spill Legal Network, a national coalition of lawyers with the experience necessary to assist in recovering the losses suffered from the April 20, 2010 BP oil spill in the Gulf of Mexico.
+Seeger Weiss co-founded the BP Oil Spill Legal Network, a national coalition of lawyers working to assist in recovering the losses suffered from the April 20, 2010, BP oil spill in the Gulf of Mexico.

 Gulf Coast Oil Spill Government Fines and Settlements